-Cost effective weed management practices is needed for grape production with minimum cost of cultivation.
-Research trials were taken to evaluate the bioefficacy and phytotoxicity of Indaziflam 500 SC in vineyards at Farmers field during kharif and rabi seasons.
-Indaziflam 500 SC was sprayed as pre emergence and tank mix application with post emergence herbicides in grapevine before the onset of South West Monsoon and North East Monsoon.
-Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly lower no. of weed density on 30, 60, 90 and 120 DAA during both the seasons of study periods.
+Weed management is one of major agronomic practices needed for effective growth and yield of crops.
+The costCost effective weed management practices is needed-required for grape production with minimum cost of cultivation.
+Research trials were taken to evaluate the bioefficacy and phytotoxicity of Indaziflam 500 SC in vineyards -at Farmers field during kharif and rabi seasons.
+Indaziflam 500 SC was sprayed as pre emergencepre-emergence and tank mix application with post emergence herbicides in grapevine before the onset of South West Monsoon and North East Monsoon.
+Preemergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly lower no. of weed density on 30, 60, 90 and 120 DAA during both the seasons of study periods.
 Increased weed density was observed in untreated control at all stages of crop growth during both the seasons.
-Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly lower weed DMP at 90 DAA followed by pre emergence application of Indaziflam 500 SC @ 50 g a.i./ha during both the seasons of the study and resulted in higher weed control efficiency at all stages of observation.
-Significantly higher grapes yield of 15.3 and 16.5 t/ha was recorded with hand weeding during kharif and rabi respectively due to weed free condition maintained during entire growth stage of the crop and it was followed by pre emergence application of Indaziflam 500 SC @ 62.5 g a.i./ha.
-Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly higher fruit yield to the tune of 14.1 and 15.3 t/ha and observed 30 % and 34.5 % increased yield over standard check Diuron 80% WP @ 1600 g a.i./ha in grapes in first and second seasons respectively.
+Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly lower weedlower weed DMP at 90 DAA followed by pre-emergence application of Indaziflam 500 SC @ 50 g a.i./ha during both the seasons of the study and resulted in higher weed control efficiency at all stages of observation.
+Significantly higher grapes yield of 15.3 and 16.5 t/ha was recorded with hand weeding during kharif and rabi respectively due to weed free condition maintained during entire growth stage of the crop and it was followed by preby emergence pre-emergence application of Indaziflam 500 SC @ 62.5 g a.i./ha.
+Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i. ha-1 recorded significantly higher fruit yield to the tune of 14.1 of 14.1 and 15.3 t/ha and observed and observed 30 % and 34.5 % increased yield over standard over standard check

+Diuron 80% WP @ 1600 g a.i./ha in grapes in first and second seasons respectively.